openpolis/geojson-italy/README.md

 This repository contains geo-referenced limits for all municipalities in Italy, by regions and provinces.

-Definitions:
-- `oc_comuni.geo.json`  - original data, produced elsewhere, ~32MB, no preview
-- `limits.topo.json`    - all municipalities, provinces and regions (3 layers), ~2MB, no preview
-- `limits_it.topo.json` - all italian provinces and regions (2 layers)
-- `limits_R*.topo.json` - all municipalities in a region, by ISTAT code (1-20)
-- `limits_P*.topo.json` - all munitipalities in a province, by ISTAT code (1-111)

 The [geographic projection](https://github.com/d3/d3-geo) used is WGS84.

 Please use [mapshaper](https://mapshaper.org), in order to see the content of big files.

+Files:
+- `oc_comuni.geo.json`  - original data, produced elsewhere, ~32MB, no preview
+- `geojson/limits.json`    - all municipalities, provinces and regions (3 layers)
+- `geojson/limits_it.json` - all italian provinces and regions (2 layers)
+- `geojson/limits_R*.json` - all municipalities in a region, by ISTAT code (1-20)
+- `geojson/limits_P*.json`  - all munitipalities in a province, by ISTAT code (1-111)
+- `topojson/limits.topo.json`    - all municipalities, provinces and regions (3 layers), ~2MB, no preview
+- `topojson/limits_it.topo.json` - all italian provinces and regions (2 layers)
+- `topojson/limits_R*.topo.json` - all municipalities in a region, by ISTAT code (1-20)
+- `topojson/limits_P*.topo.json` - all munitipalities in a province, by ISTAT code (1-111)

-The limits are in [topojson](https://github.com/topojson/topojson) format, with a high simplification rate (5%).
+The limits are released both in [topojson](https://github.com/topojson/topojson) with a high simplification rate (5%), and the non-simplified [geojson](https://geojson.org/) format.

-They are thought for simple web-based solutions, where a high number of vectors in a page could be a problem (svg-based visualisers).
+Topojson files are thought for simple web-based solutions, where a high number of vectors in a page could be a problem (svg-based visualisers).

 The files are upgraded periodically, and refer to the latest administrative subdivisions.